scalameta/scalafmt/docs/configuration.md

   - `beforeEndMarker`:
     - end markers themselves will not be matched against any rule; blanks before them will come from `beforeEndMarker` and blanks after from `after`
+  - number of blank lines before the first statement of a template or indented package, and after the last one, will be limited to 1 if the respective parameter is positive
   - can be specified as a single integer, to set just `before` and `after` to the same value: